cdaringe/tuffet/README.md

 You can only `curl` CouchDB so much to get things done.  `curl`ing doesn't generally offer good type-ability.
 The CouchDB API, though powerful, doesn't on its own get a ton of work done for you.
 Generally, you need to execute a set of composite commands to do some useful things!  `tuffet` is designed to be a typing-friendly CouchDB proxy-API with a set of extensions that you may find helpful.
 You can see some examples below to sell yourself :).

 # why can't I import this as a module?
 Because [Pouchy](https://www.npmjs.com/package/pouchy) and plain ol' [PouchDB](https://www.npmjs.com/package/pouchdb) already exist.
 They're great!
-This CLI doesn't use them under the hood in order to stay true to stay simple and true to the simple CouchDB HTTP experience.

 # usage